Proposing a project to upper management, sponsors, or other stakeholders can feel like a daunting task.

 Remember your goal is to gain the approval of the reader.

 The next step would be to explicitly describe the goals and objectives of the project.
-Explain in detail what the project will achieve and who will it ultimately benefit?
+Explain in detail what the project will achieve and who will it ultimately benefit from?

 Make sure that the reader understands what success looks like and try including hardcore metrics wherever possible.